wkeeling/selenium-wire/README.rst

 **Using driver.wait_for_request()**

 Alternatively, Selenium Wire provides ``driver.wait_for_request()``.
-This method takes a path (actually any part of the full URL) and will wait for a request with this path to complete before continuing.
+This method will wait for a previous request with a specific path to complete before allowing the test to continue.

 For example, to wait for an AJAX request to return after a button is clicked:

 .. code:: python

-    # Click a button that triggers a background request
+    # Click a button that triggers a background request to https://server/api/products/12345/
     button_element.click()

     # Wait for the request/response to complete
     request = driver.wait_for_request('/api/products/12345/')

+Note that ``driver.wait_for_request()`` doesn't *make* a request, it just *waits* for a previous request made by some other action.

 The ``wait_for_request()`` method will return the first *fully completed* request it finds that matches the supplied path.
 Fully completed meaning that the response must have returned.
 The method will wait up to 10 seconds by default but you can vary that with the ``timeout`` argument: